 Albert had one older sister, Ola who was a graduate of Ohio University and taught at Southern High School in Youngstown.
 She married late in life and had no children.

 Albert attended Christytown School, a one room school on Leffingwell Road, just east of Helsel road.
 It was about 1/2 mile from their home.
 The old school house was used as a community hall through the 1930’s.
 He attended the school for 8 years, and then attended Alliance High School, boarding with his aunt.
-He was able to commute on weekends on the railroad that maintained a station in North Benton.
-He was one of the few men in the area that graduated from high school.
+He was able to commute on weekends on the railroad that maintained a station in North Benton and was one of the few men in the area that graduated from high school.

 He married Belle and bought the adjacent farm, just over the line in Deerfield township.
-He managed and worked both farms until about 1940 when two events broke up the arrangement.
-His sister took control of the old farm in return for caring for their father for the rest of his years (he was 90 at the time) and the government built the dam forming Berlin Lake that flooded substantial portions of both farms.
+He managed and worked both farms until 1940 when two events broke up the arrangement.
+His sister took control of the old farm in return for caring for their father for the rest of his years (he was 90 at the time) and the government built the dam forming Berlin Lake which flooded substantial portions of both farms.

 The old farm had a large stand of hard maple trees which supported a maple syrup camp every spring.
 He made about 100 gallons of syrup each year.
 However, the primary cash crop was milk, and between the two farms, he kept about 30 dairy cows in addition to 40 or so sheep, 5 work horses and a horse to ride named Dan.

-After losing control of the old farm and with 35 acres lost to Berlin Lake, he spent the war years as a carpenter, first building army barracks at new bases in Pennsylvania and then at Taylorcraft Aircraft Company in Alliance packing aircraft parts such as ailerons and rudders to be shipped to larger aircraft manufacturers.
+After losing control of the old farm and with 35 acres lost to Berlin Lake, he spent the war years as a carpenter, first building army barracks at new Army bases in Pennsylvania and then at Taylorcraft Aircraft Company in Alliance packing aircraft parts such as ailerons and rudders to be shipped to larger aircraft manufacturers.

 After Belle died, he remarried Helene while still maintaining the same lifestyle until has last 2 or 3 years.